 Fighting virus, ECB to run to Europe's rescue.
-Again.
+Again

 Some economists expect inflation to fall to zero this spring if crude prices stay at their current levels, raising fears of a damaging deflation spiral.

-The ECB will also release fresh economic forecasts on Thursday as it does every three months.
-But they are likely to be of little value as the cut-off date for the underlying assumptions in the exercise was around three weeks ago, before the worst of the market turmoil and the oil price crash.
+The ECB will also release fresh economic forecasts on Thursday as it does every three months, though the cut-off date for their underlying assumptions was before the worst of the market turmoil and the oil price crash.

 By Balazs Koranyi and Francesco Canepa